shadibdair/Practice-K8S/Tasks/README.md

 ```
 --> kubectl apply -f svc.yaml

 Remember:
-- to add a label to your pod yaml.
+- to add a label to your pod yaml, then "kubectl apply -f nginx.yaml" to edit the changes you've made.
 - On the service clusterIP there's "selector" which match the labels you have.
 ```